-Pressure washing, also called jet washing, is a fantastic way to remove dirt, grime, mildew and mold.
-It can add that curb appear to a commercial or residential building.
-However, trying this yourself without the help of a professional cleaning company like Stardust Cleaning, holds its own set of challenges.
+We are often asked: What are the dangers of DIY pressure washing?
+Pressure washing, also called jet washing and power washing, is a fantastic way to remove dirt, grime, mildew, and mould.
+It can add that curb appeal to a commercial or residential building.
+However, trying this yourself without the help of a professional cleaning company holds its own set of challenges.
 We’ll run through those challenges and how DIYers can overcome them.
-If you aren’t confident in completing this task yourself though – give Stardust Cleaning a call today.
-Here’s the dangers of DIY pressure washing:
+If you aren’t confident in completing this task yourself, though – give a professional cleaning company a call today.
+Here are the dangers of DIY pressure washing:

-Risk of personal injury and exposure to chemicals by pressure washing
+The risk of personal injury and exposure to chemicals by pressure washing

-Risk of electric shock by pressure washing
+The risk of electric shock by pressure washing

-Whenever electricity and water is involved, there is a risk of electrocution.
-Electric shock is, therefore, an inherent danger of using a pressure washing.
-This is one of the main reasons when many DIYers chose to use Stardust Cleaning to clean their driveways, block paving and decking.
+Whenever electricity and water are involved, there is a risk of electrocution and death.
+Electric shock is, therefore, an inherent danger of pressure washing, which is one of the main reasons when many DIYers chose to use a professional cleaning company to clean their driveways, block paving and decking.
 One top tip is to always check the pressure washer’s power cord before beginning to use it.
-Check for any kinks, cracks or otherwise exposed wiring which water could get into, before beginning operation.
-Having a grounded power source can eliminate risk to an extent but some risk will always exist.
+Check for any kinks, cracks, or otherwise exposed wiring which water could get into, before commencing operation.
+Having a grounded power source can eliminate risk to an extent, but some risk will always exist.

-Risk of damage to your property by pressure washing
+The risk of damage to your property by pressure washing

-Risk to your time and budget by pressure washing?
+The risk to your time and budget by pressure washing?